 "Ensuring that residents are breathing clean air is a top priority," said Chicago Department of Public Health (CDPH) Commissioner Julie Morita, M.D.
-"We expect all companies to comply with our strict environmental standards and are prepared to take all appropriate steps necessary to protect our residents and communities."
+"We will continue to work together, with city leaders and community members, to improve the quality of our air, water and soil."

-The proposed ordinance would ban new manganese-bearing facilities from opening and existing facilities from expanding.
+The ordinance bans new manganese-bearing facilities from opening and existing facilities from expanding.
 This will prevent any increase in manganese-bearing material operation uses citywide, including crushing, screening, transporting, storing or handling of the material.
-Further, the ordinance will help limit any further potential for manganese emissions to negatively impact residents who live near these facilities.
+The ordinance helps to limit the potential for manganese emissions to negatively impact residents who live near these facilities.
+It requires current bulk material handlers have a 150-foot set back from residential zoning.
+Further, CDPH has committed to quarterly comparisons of reports from manganese facility owners, and using that analysis to recommend further changes.
+If an issue is identified, CDPH will have increased consultation with the Department and Planning and Development to determine limitations of manganese.

 "Manganese is a quality of life and economic development issue, not just a health issue," said Chicago Department of Planning and Development (DPD) Commissioner David Reifman.
 "When excessive dust blows offsite from manufacturing plants, it keeps people indoors and discourages restaurants and other businesses from locating on the Southeast Side.
 The new ordinance is an important step in improving the quality of life for Chicago residents."

 Various tests and studies have confirmed that manganese is being emitted into the air on the Southeast Side.
 A two-year study that came out in late 2016 from the federal Agency for Toxic Substances and Disease Registry (ATSDR) identified manganese as a risk to the community.
 The United States Environmental Protection Agency (USEPA) confirmed material handling company S.H.
 Bell was a source of manganese.
-Last summer, the City of Chicago has retained a consultant to confirm levels, impact and source of manganese on the Southeast Side.
-The results of that study will be used by Mayor Emanuel and CDPH to determine additional measures to be taken to further improve the environment.
+Last summer, the City of Chicago retained a consultant to confirm levels, impact and sources of manganese on the Southeast Side.
+The results of that study will be used by Mayor Emanuel, CDPH and community groups to determine additional measures to be taken to further improve the environment.

 In December 2017, Mayor Emanuel and CDPH announced new efforts to protect Southeast Side communities from air pollution created by industrial facilities.
-As a result of community feedback and after numerous revisions of the proposal, CDPH has accepted a strict, robust, and protective revised "fugitive dust plan" to increase S.H.
+As a result of community feedback and after numerous revisions of the proposal, CDPH has accepted a strict, robust and protective revised "fugitive dust plan" to increase S.H.
 Bell's manganese dust control measures and more stringently protect the air quality for residents living near their Southeast Side facility.
 In addition to holding S.H.
-Bell accountable, CDPH denied a request by Watco for special exemptions from air monitoring requirements in the City's Bulk Material Regulations Watco, like all bulk materials producers in the city, will be required to install fence line monitors to measure dust emissions and take additional measures as needed to ensure dust cannot escape.
+Bell accountable, CDPH denied a request by Watco for special exemptions from air monitoring requirements in the City's Bulk Material Regulations.
+Watco, like all bulk materials producers in the city, will be required to install fence line monitors to measure dust emissions and take additional measures as needed to ensure dust cannot escape.

 Chicago's current bulk material regulations for storage and handling are among the strongest in the nation.
 Presently, companies that manage bulk materials are required to have fugitive dust plans, which outline dust control measures, such as sprinklers and enclosures, as well as air monitors to ensure the measures are working.
-In November 2013, in response to concerns about petcoke, KCBX was required to install air monitors at its site.
+In November 2013, in response to concerns about petcoke, bulk materials company KCBX was required to install air monitors at its site.
 This air monitoring began in February 2014 and continues to this day.
 Results showed elevated levels of manganese.
 S.H.
 Bell, located near KCBX, was implicated as a source.
 As a result, the United States Environmental Protection Agency (US EPA) required S.H.
 Bell to install air monitors.